GRINDLEFORD PARISH COUNCIL

 A warm welcome to our website.

 Originally started in summer 2020, the website’s objectives are to keep in touch with residents and friends of Grindleford and to encourage their involvement with local projects supported by the Parish Council.
+Scroll to find out more about our working groups.

 Grindleford Parish Council is most grateful to John Mottershaw, a local resident, former Councillor and photographer for the original concept of this website.
 John has taken most of the photographs, including some of the portraits of Councillors.